 How Can I Spend 3 Days In Shimla?

-Day 2 – Visit the many fascinating places around Shimla.
+Day 2 - Visit the many fascinating places around Shimla.
 Kufri and Narkanda are highly recommended.
-If you’re visiting in the winters, make sure that you try your hand at skiing in Kufri!
+If you’re visiting in the winter, make sure that you try your hand at skiing in Kufri!

 How Many Days Should I Spend In Shimla?